NikosAlexandris/rekx/docs/cli/cli_reference.md

 # CLI Reference

-This page provides documentation for our command line tools.
+Documentation for all command line tools.

+!!! bug

+    Sort commands as they appear in the interface!

 ::: mkdocs-typer
     :module: rekx.cli